pmilinr/DS514-515/README.md

 5. High-value bookings (high ADR) are more likely to be canceled.
 6. Long-stay reservations are disproportionately represented among canceled bookings.

+**##Recommendation/Action
+**
+1. Reduce the maximum advance booking period to no more than 360 days (from two years to one year).
+2. Adjust booking strategies by requiring a deposit payment of 30% of the room price at the time of reservation or shorten date for the payment
+3. Provide flexible pricing or perks for high-ADR bookings to reduce price sensitivity.
+4. Negotiate terms with OTAs for stricter cancellation rules.
+5. Offer direct-booking benefits to shift customers from OTA channels.
+6. Require partial prepayment for reservations > 7 nights.
+7. Provide stay packages or discounts to lock in longer stays.
+8. Implement stricter cancellation or deposit policies between March–May.
+9. Develop a machine learning model to predict booking cancellations.

+**## Impact**
+1. Reduces revenue loss from customers who cancel "early-booked rooms."
+2. Increases retention among high-value bookings.
+3. Lower cancellations from the highest-risk booking channel.
+4. Protects potential revenue lost from canceled long-duration stays.

 # DS514/515